-In aggregate, property, plant and equipment (€552 million) and intangible assets (€11 million) are €112 million lower than at the end of 2020.
+In aggregate, property, plant and equipment (€494 million) and intangible assets (€12 million) are €57 million lower than at the end of 2021.
 The main factors in this year-on-year movement are:

-- capital expenditure of €193 million during the year, comprising €116 million outside France (including €25 million on the Trunk Road T2 tunnelling project in Hong Kong and €16 million on the treatment plant, and €77 million within France); - depreciation and amortisation expense charged during the period (€178 million); - disposals of property, plant and equipment and intangible assets (generating a cash inflow of €45 million); - the reclassification of the property, plant and equipment and intangible assets of the Energies & Services business segment to held-for-sale assets and operations (reduction of €83 million).
+- capital expenditure of €127 million during the year, comprising €71 million outside France (including €13 million on the Trunk Road T2 tunnelling project in Hong Kong and €11 million on Pawtucket project in the USA), and €56 million within France; - depreciation and amortisation expense charged during the period (€168 million); - disposals of property, plant and equipment and intangible assets (generating a cash inflow of €44 million); and - the reclassification of the property, plant and equipment and intangible assets of the Energies & Services arm to held-for-sale assets and operations (reduction of €22 million in 2022).

-Goodwill amounts to €283 million, including €10 million for the impact of fluctuations in foreign exchange rates against the euro (because goodwill is recognised and tracked in the functional currency of the acquired entity).
+Goodwill amounts to €298 million.
+This includes €15 million of provisional goodwill on the acquisition of Floating Wind Solutions, and a negative effect of €2 million from the impact of fluctuations in foreign exchange rates against the euro (because goodwill is recognised and tracked in the functional currency of the acquired entity).

-Investments in joint ventures and associates, accounted for by the equity method, amount to \in 26 million (versus \notin 94 million at the end of 2020).
-This line item saw a reduction of \notin 84 million due to an IFRS 5 reclassification, and as of 31 December 2021 mainly comprises the 33% equity interest in the Stade de France consortium (\notin 6.5 million).
+Investments in joint ventures and associates, accounted for by the equity method, amount to €29 million (versus €26 million at the end of 2021).
+As of 31 December 2022, this line item included a negative effect of €6 million from an IFRS 5 reclassification, and mainly comprises the 50% equity interest in UBY (formerly Com'In) at €9 million, and the 33% stake in the Stade de France consortium at €8 million.

-Other non-current financial assets (\notin 217 million) comprise \notin 32 million of investments in non-consolidated companies, plus \notin 185 million of non-current loans and receivables, advances to non-consolidated companies, and deposits and caution money.
-That compares with \notin 225 million at the end of 2020.

-Deferred tax assets amount to €57 million, mainly comprising unrealised tax gains related to provisions for employee benefits and provisions temporarily non-deductible for tax purposes.
+Other non-current financial assets (€202 million) comprise €37 million of investments in non-consolidated companies, plus €165 million of non-current loans and receivables, advances to non-consolidated companies, and deposits and caution money.
+That compares with €217 million at the end of 2021.
+Deferred tax assets amount to €59 million, mainly comprising unrealised tax gains related to provisions for employee benefits and provisions temporarily non-deductible for tax purposes.

-Current assets (excluding cash and cash equivalents) amount to €3,047 million as of 31 December 2021.
+Current assets (excluding cash and cash equivalents) amount to \in 3,065 million as of 31 December 2022.

-The net cash position (cash and cash equivalents, net of overdrafts and short-term bank borrowings) is \notin 4,116 million, \notin 103 million lower than at the end of 2020 (\notin 4,219 million), after taking into account a reduction of \notin 295 million due to an IFRS 5 reclassification.
+The net cash position (cash and cash equivalents, net of overdrafts and short-term bank borrowings) is \in 3,991 million, \in 125 million lower than at the end of 2021 (\in 4,116 million), after taking into account a reduction of \in 464 million due to an IFRS 5 reclassification during 2022.